Uwaseh/Uber-dataset_Analysis/README.md

 - Imported into Python using Pandas for inspection and preprocessing

 ### 2. Data Cleaning
-- Removed missing and erroneous entries
-- Converted date-time fields to proper formats
-- Saved cleaned data as uber_cleaned.csv
+- Dropped all rows with missing (null) values using dropna() to ensure data consistency

+-Assigned the cleaned data to a new DataFrame called data_clearing

+-Ensured the resulting dataset had only complete and usable records

+-Prepared the cleaned dataset for further analysis and export to Power BI

 ### 3. Feature Engineering
 - Extracted hour, day, month, and weekday from timestamps